Esri/arcgis-runtime-samples-android/README.md

 ```
 # Clones your fork of the repository into the current directory in terminal
 $ git clone git@github.com:YOUR-USERNAME/arcgis-android-sdk-gradle-samples.git
-$ git clone git@github.com:YOUR-USERNAME/arcgis-android-sdk-module.git
+$ git clone git@github.com:YOUR-USERNAME/arcgis-android-api-lib-module.git
 ```

-**Now that we have both repos cloned locally we can begin to import our gradle samples project and add the android api library module to that project as a dependency.**
+**Now that we have both repos cloned locally we can begin to import our gradle samples project and add the **ArcGIS Android API Library Module** module to that project as a dependency.**

 ## Import Gradle Sample project into Android Studio
 Once the project is cloned to disk you can import into Android Studio: